Asian Para Games

-The Asian Para Games also known as Para Asiad is a multi-sport event regulated by the Asian Paralympic Committee that's held every four years after every Asian Games for athletes with physical disabilities.
+The Asian Para Games, also known as Para Asiad, is a multi-sport event regulated by the Asian Paralympic Committee that's held every four years after every Asian Games for athletes with physical disabilities.
 Both events had adopted the strategy used by the Olympic and Paralympic Games of having both games in the same city.
-However, the exclusion of Asian Para Games from Asian Games host city contract meant that both events run independently of each other.
-The Games are recognized by the International Paralympic Committee (IPC) and are described as the second largest multi-sport event after the Paralympic Games.
+However, the exclusion of Asian Para Games from Asian Games host city contract meant that both events ran independently of each other.
+The Games are recognized by the International Paralympic Committee and are described as the second largest multi-sport event after the Paralympic Games.

-In its history, three nations have hosted the Asian Para Games and Forty-four nations have participated in the Games.
+In its history, three nations have hosted the Asian Para Games and forty-four nations have participated in the Games.

-The most recent games was held in Jakarta, Indonesia from 6 to 13 October 2018.
-The next games are scheduled to Hangzhou, China between 9 and 15 October 2022.
+The most recent games was held in Hangzhou, China between 22 and 28 October 2023.
+The next games are scheduled to be held in Nagoya, Japan from 18 to 24 October 2026.